 - Thaw in the microwave: All microwaves have different wattages and power levels.
 How long it takes to thaw a roast in the microwave depends on your microwave.
 However, the USDA recommends cooking the roast immediately upon thawing it using this method.

 No, no you don’t.
-You can totally skip the searing step and dump everything into the slow cooker, then be on your way and save yourself 10 minutes in the morning.
+You can totally skip the searing step and dump everything into the slow cooker or Crockpot, then be on your way and save yourself 10 minutes in the morning.
 But if you have the extra time, searing adds an extra layer of flavor.

 I often prep elements for the next day’s dinner before I clean up tonight’s dinner.
 I figure the kitchen is already messy, so I might as well cut a few more vegetables and measure a few more spices.